Call 888.393.GIVE (4483)

 We need more African-Americans to close the gap.
 We need more African-American blood donors to save lives in the community.
 We need you.

 Donating blood is safe, simple and it saves lives.
 Donated blood is precious.
 And there’s no substitute for it.
-The entire process takes less than an hour and is virtually painless.
+The entire process takes about one hour and 15 minutes; the actual donation of a pint of whole blood unit takes eight to 10 minutes.
+However, the time varies slightly with each person depending on several factors including the donor’s health history and attendance at the blood drive.
 At your blood donation, you’ll also be given a “mini-physical,” where we take your temperature, your blood pressure and test your iron.
 That way, we ensure giving is safe for you.
 After your donation, your blood is tested, typed and sent to a patient in need.

 You can donate blood at one of our centers or at one of the hundreds of blood drives we run throughout the community.
 These drives are held at schools, places of worship, businesses and civic organizations and are coordinated by our Diversity Program Specialist.